 As legalized medical cannabis and recreational cannabis usage continues to become more popular, the cannabis industry is becoming more and more scalable.
 The cannabis industry today is adopting the same methods and protocols as other booming plant sciences.
-As cannabis continues to grow in popularity, business owners are looking to grow and scale their commercial cannabis business to the next level.
+As cannabis continues to grow in popularity, business owners are looking to take indoor cannabis cultivation to the next level and scale their cannabis cultivation sites to meet demand.

 How To Start A Commercial Cannabis Grow Operation

 If you are in the beginning stages of starting a commercial cannabis grow operation, there are many different factors you may want to consider.
-Like any other business, a cannabis cultivation facility requires both time and money to succeed.
-If you’re looking to take your cannabis business to the next level, below are some best practices that can help.
+Like any other business, an indoor cannabis cultivation facility requires both time and money to succeed.
+If you’re looking to take your cannabis business to the next level, below are some best practices that can help you when growing cannabis.

 A business plan is extremely important for any company, especially those in the commercial cannabis industry.
 Business plans can help you understand where your attention is needed, long-term timelines, resource allocation, and more.
 Whether it’s understanding legislation and regulations in your area or documenting the processes your business uses to ensure the cannabis plants grow their healthiest, there are several moving parts to deal with.